InnerSourceCommons/InnerSourceLearningPath/trusted-committer/06-advocating-for-the-communitys-needs.md

-## Advocating for the Community's Needs
+# Advocating for the community needs

 InnerSource communities exist in a corporate context and are thus more constrained than Open Source Communities.
 There can be times when a business